LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 Learn about [terraform backend in Postgres](https://developer.hashicorp.com/terraform/language/settings/backends/pg)

+Postgres state was selected for this lab as a free available backend state.
+To make postgres backend usage simpler here you need to have docker installed.

 Refine your configurations:

 - Refine `base` configuration by moving local state to a postgres database.